gav-/Nand2Tetris-Games_and_Demos/README.md

 # Nand2Tetris Games and Demos
-A collection of my Nand2Tetris (Elements of Computing) games and demos.
-Nand2Tetris is the Elements of Computing course: http://www.nand2tetris.org/
+A collection of my Nand2Tetris games and demos.
+Nand2Tetris is an online, self-teachable course on Building a Modern Computer from First Principles: http://www.nand2tetris.org/

 Table of Contents